NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 and start with ``output``.
 See :numref:`outputfiles` for the list of output files.

-A a visualizable mesh or a DTM file can be made with the following commands (the ``results/run-PC.tif`` and ``results/run-L.tif`` files are created by the ``parallel_stereo`` program above)::
+A a visualizable mesh can be made with the following command (the ``results/run-PC.tif`` and ``results/run-L.tif`` files are created by the ``parallel_stereo`` program above)::

      point2mesh results/run-PC.tif results/run-L.tif
-     point2dem --stereographic --auto-proj-center results/run-PC.tif

-Here a custom projection may need to be used closer to poles (:numref:`point2dem`).

 Visualization is further discussed in :numref:`visualising`.

 A produced DEM may need to be aligned to some pre-existing reference (:numref:`pc_align`).

-If the positions and orientations of the cameras are not known well then bundle adjustment may be necessary (:numref:`bundle_adjustment`).
+If the positions, orientations, or intrinsics of the cameras are not known well, then bundle adjustment may be necessary (:numref:`bundle_adjustment`).

 What follows are two examples of processing non-Earth data.
 An example